todo-make-username/php-data-object-utilities/README.md

 #### Attributes
 These hook into the assignment process and use the incoming value to perform an action.
 This is so you can accept one value and assign a different one.
 This has some extreme potential because of that.
 For example, you can easily set up a custom attribute to take an ID, run a query or use a mapper, populate a different object, then assign that to the property instead of that simple ID.

+**Setting Attributes**\
+These are special attributes that can be used on properties to alter the behavior of the hydrator.
+* `#[HydratorSettings()]` - This is the settings attribute that is used to enable or disable certain aspects of the hydrator for the property.
+	* **Optional Parameter:** `hydrate: bool` [default: true] - This enables/disables hydration completely for the property.
+Conversion will not run if this is disabled for obvious reasons.
+	* **Optional Parameter:** `convert: bool` [default: true] - This enables/disables the type conversions.
+Without this, you will probably get exceptions/errors for mismatched types if strict typing is used.
+* `#[ConversionSettings()]` - This attribute is used to set certain settings that are used within conversion process.
+Please use Hydrator settings to disable conversions for the property if desired.
+	* **Optional Parameter:** `strict: bool` [default: true] - This setting is to enable or disable strict conversions.
+For most types using strict conversion, the value before must loosely match the value after: `'123' == 123` (str to int).
+When it doesn't match, a `ConversionException` is thrown.
+When strict conversion is off, it will attempt to convert like it normally does, but doesn't check for loose equivalence afterwards.
+So `'123abc'` will convert, without errors, to `123`.
+For bool values, it will use the truthy value if `filter_var` fails to convert.

+**Normal Attributes**
 * `#[FileUpload]` - Specify if a property was an upload(s) and automatically pull the data from $_FILES.
 	* **Optional Parameter:** `formatted_uploads: bool` [default: true] - This will format PHPs' gross looking multi-uploads array into an array for each uploaded file as an element with the format of a single upload.
 	* **Property Data Type Restriction:** Arrays only.